boat-buster/xView3/README.md

 ## Runtime notifications
 The jupyter notebook includes functionality to ping a Telegram bot to send messages when the runtime finished successfully, or errors out.
 The chat group to receive notifications from the bot is linked here. https://t.me/+FMYhbH_VaFEwZjRh

+Messages can be passed to the notifier bot using `notifier.telegram_notify(message)`